Where there’s a “why ” there’s a way. ~ Me

 The Desert Hike of a Lifetime

-I hiked over 14 miles in the desert even though I don’t care much for hiking.
+That’s the time I hiked over 14 miles in the desert (even though I don’t care much for hiking.)

-But I made that desert hike because I was fueled with a purpose: To honor the sacrifice of those who endured the WWII Bataan Death March and shake the hands of the remaining survivors.
+But I made that desert hike because I was fueled with a purpose: to honor those who endured the WWII Bataan Death March and shake the hands of the remaining survivors.